kontena/kontena/docs/getting-started/manual-install/baremetal-ubuntu.md

 toc_order: 3
 ---

-# Kontena installation to multiple Ubuntu nodes
+# Installing Kontena to Multiple Ubuntu Nodes

 This guide describes how to install Kontena on multiple Ubuntu nodes, including 1 server node and 3 agent nodes.
 This approach can scale to **any number of agent nodes** with ease.